 This is an apt theme for our times of war in Iraq, Afghanistan and the ever-present threat of terrorism.

-* See Shadow's Story
+* See the story of my last lovely rabbit - Shadow's Story

 Water forget-me-nots hug the shoreline round rocks.